Welcome to the Kroka Semester Programs!

 A Kroka semester is a uniquely transformative experience: we embrace risk, we welcome discomfort, and we experience the vulnerability that arises with challenge and interdependency.
 In doing so, we have the opportunity to shed the layers between ourselves and the world, and to wake up to what it is to be fully human.

-We offer two semester programs for high school and gap-year students: Ecuador in the fall, and Northern New England and Canada in the winter.
+We offer two semester programs for high school and gap-year students: Ecuador in the fall, and our new Arctic to Manhattan program in the winter.
 Students may enroll in one or both semesters.
 Both journeys are based on extended wilderness travel, participation in vibrant community life and an accredited academic curriculum.
 Students will receive FULL high school or college credit for participation in a Kroka Semester.
 Federal loans and grants are available.

 The Gifts of Semester

 The call to leave the ordinary world and venture into the unknown is an ancient one for peoples of all cultures.
 Kroka semester programs are an answer to that call.

 On semester, we spend long periods of time on self-sufficient expedition, discovering the world and ourselves in ways that we may not have experienced until now.
 We learn to become at home with our own inner landscape as come home to the wild one.
 We begin to know ourselves as belonging to nature, as nature belongs to us.

 We experience the beauty of what the Norwegians call friluftsliv, roughly translated as free life in nature, moving with sureness and ease over the land, learning the old skills not to “survive” but to celebrate our ability to find home outdoors.

 A sense of intimacy with a friendly wilderness becomes natural.
 One semester student said, when the pressure drops, I can taste it in my mouth, and I know it will rain.